-List Waypoints with Data
+List Waypoints with Data - Garmin BaseCamp

-1. Double click on the waypoint in the listing on the left-hand-side of the screen.

-- 2. Select and copy the waypoint name and paste it into a text file followed by a colon. - 3.
+- 1. Double click on the waypoint in the listing on the left-hand-side of the screen. - 2.
+Select and copy the waypoint name and paste it into a text file followed by a colon. - 3.
 Copy the coordinates and past them next to the waypoint name. - 4.
 Add a comma between the latitude and longitude values.

-If you also have the Garmin MapSource program, you can use that to get all of the waypoints at one time.
+If you also have Garmin MapSource, you can use that program to get all of the waypoints at one time.